itsmasavi/my-potfolio/README.md

 ## Setup/Installation Requirements
 * this website runs on any browser
 * download files to pc and open index.html on any browser
+* here is the link to the website. https://itsmasavi.github.io/my-potfolio/
 ## Technologies Used
 this website was coded in html and css.
 ## Support and contact details